Intentionality in Art, Music, and Drama

-Band or String Ensemble, grades 5
+Band or Orchestra, grades 5

 In addition to music class, all grade 5 students learn to play a band instrument (woodwind, brass, or percussion) or stringed instrument (violin, viola, cello, or double bass).
 Both groups perform twice a year in January and May.

-Band, String Ensemble, or Choir, grade 6
+Band, Orchestra, or Choir, grade 6

-Musicale, grades 6
+Festival, grades 6